sonyarianto/github-webhook/README.md

 # github-webhook
-Learn the Github webhook to create simple release system based on Github
+Learn the Github webhook to create simple release system based on Github API